DIY Divorce: Is this a good idea?

 - If you and your spouse can’t come to an agreement about your marital finances or your children

 - If you want to ensure that all matters arising from the breakdown of your marriage have been dealt with, and that you won’t be left exposed to future problems.

-As family lawywers, we specialise in all aspects of family law and can assist you with any issues arising from your separation.
-If you have decided to end your marriage, and don’t want to handle your own divorce, you should consider seeking legal advice as soon as possible.
-Call us on 01908 082442 or complete the contact form for an initial consultation!
+As family lawyers, we specialise in all aspects of family law and can assist you with any issues arising from your separation.
+If you have decided to end your marriage you should consider seeking legal advice as soon as possible.
+Call us on 01908 082442 or complete the contact form to request an initial free consultation.